 Juana Briones Wall

 Juana Briones was born near Santa Cruz, California.
-She was of Spanish and African descent.
+She was of Spanish, Native American and African descent.
 In 1820 Juana married a soldier, Apolinario Miranda, and they had eight children.
 They also adopted an orphaned Indian girl; making it nine children to take care of.
 Together Juana and her husband built a farm near the Presidio of San Francisco.
 She was a natural entrepreneur; she marketed her dairy cow’s milk and farm produce to the sailors from whaling ships or those who arrived in to the San Francisco Ports.
 Briones also built a reputation for hospitality, skills in herbal medicine, and midwifery.

-In 1844 Juana received separation from her abusive, alcoholic husband.
+In 1844 Juana received a separation from her abusive, alcoholic husband.
 She purchased from two Native Californians the 4,400-acre Rancho La Purísima Concepción; an area overlapping present-day Palo Alto and Los Altos Hills.
 A portion of her ranch home remained until 2011 in the foothills above Palo Alto, California at 4155 Old Adobe Road.
 Two walls in the oldest corner of the home still exhibited the original rancho home’s construction.
 These walls were historically significant, as they preserved a rare construction method: infilling a crib of horizontal redwood boards with adobe.
 The significance of this technique was that is had the strong insulating characteristics of adobe, but also protected again destruction by earthquake, which is something traditional adobe construction did not protect against.

 Many preservationists fought to protect the house, but alas, the house was demolished in June 2011.
 A section of the original wall was restored and moved.
 The Palo Alto History Museum has received the remaining wall and will prominently display it upon opening the museum.